tawfiqh58/micros/README.md

     1. Create a cluster in digital-ocean
     2. Copy access token
+       How to:
+       In the Digital Ocean dashboard go to API of the sidebar, then create a new Applications & API access token
     3. Past it to github secrets
+       How to:
+       Under your repository name, click "Settings",
+       then in the "Security" section of the sidebar, select "Secrets and variables" and add secret.

 ## Config Github Actions

-You need to config github actions to automate this process

-    1. Just create a action-name.yaml file inside .github/workflows

-it will automatically create a github actions for you.
+You need to config github actions to automate this process to do so just create a `action-name.yaml` file inside `.github/workflows` it will automatically create a Github Actions for you.

 NOTE: Remember now github will only trigger the action if you change something to the directory you have mentioned inside the action file